-Most pet owners know the feel of panic that runs through you when your dog gets hurt or acts sick in the middle of the night.
-The veterinarian’s office isn’t open and you’re stuck wondering if it is worth the trip, and the enormous bill, to take them to the emergency vet clinic.
-Two Nashville brothers have now created an app that brings vet advice to pet owners anytime day or night.
+Most pet owners know the feeling of panic that runs through you when your dog gets hurt or acts sick in the middle of the night.
+The veterinarian’s office isn’t open, and you’re stuck wondering if it is worth the trip and the enormous bill to take them to the emergency vet clinic.
+Two Nashville brothers have now created an app that brings vet advice to pet owners anytime, day or night.

 RELATED: 21 Unusual Facts on Dogs

 Vet On Demand allows the vet to keep notes and take pictures that can be saved in the animal’s profile so the owner doesn’t have to start from scratch if they need to call again.

 The information can also be shown to the animal’s regular veterinarian, so they will know what advice was already given.

 Right now, the app is only available on iOS, and it is merely in the early stages of development.